-- We all invite friends to attend three meetings a year and pledge a self-determined contribution per meeting.
+- We all invite friends to attend two meetings a year and pledge a self-determined contribution per meeting.

-- Each meeting will allow members and visitors to connect and learn more about the needs of women in extreme poverty.
+- Members and visitors at each meeting connect and learn more about the needs of women in extreme poverty.

-- All members vote on which recipient(s) the money should go to that day.
+- All members and visitors have an opportunity to vote on which loan recipient(s) the money should go to that day.

-- We celebrate together as the gift goes out that day.
+- We celebrate together as the loan amounts go out during the event.